How comparing auto insurance quotes works. Hint: it’s free!

 - Brampton offers permit parking.
 False.
 Unlike many other GTA cities, Brampton doesn't offer permit parking.

 Brampton driving tips

 - Don't look up.
-Brampton's located beside Pearson International Airport, so planes can often be seen (and heard) whizzing by overhead.
+Brampton is located beside Pearson International Airport, so planes can often be seen (and heard) whizzing by overhead.
 Avoid getting distracted — keep your eyes on the road, not on the sky.

 - Try to avoid the 407 ETR unless you have a transponder.
-If you use the 407 ETR without a transponder, you'll be charged a $3.95 video toll fee, plus applicable rates, which can top 30 cents per km during peak hours.
+If you use the 407 ETR without a transponder, you'll be charged a $4.20 video toll fee, plus applicable rates, which can top $0.60 per kilometre during peak hours.
 Rates vary based on season.

 - Keep up to date with construction.
-Major road construction is restricting lane use on Bovaird Drive near Mississauga Road until the end of December 2017.
+Major road construction is a constant in Peel Region.
 If you’re traveling in the area, plan accordingly.